-So it was that we got to Flea’s first birthday and she’d never watched television.
+It just so happened that we got to Flea’s first birthday and she’d never watched television.
 And it didn’t seem like it was particularly worth my while introducing it at that point.

-For me, the fact that Flea doesn't watch TV has nothing but upsides.
-She doesn't nag for branded clothes/food/comics in the supermarket.
-She's developed the ability to make a game out of almost anything, and entertain herself for hours at a time, without me needing to be involved.
-She's much more likely to chatter to me while she's playing – she doesn't slip into the ‘telly trance’ that so many kids seem to when they're at home.
-I don't have to drag her away from things to have dinner or tidy something away.
+When we were out shopping, Flea didn’t nag for branded clothes/food/comics in the supermarket.
+She developed the ability to make a game out of almost anything, and entertain herself for several hours at a time, without me needing to be too involved.
+She was much more likely to chatter to me while she was playing – she didn’t slip into the ‘telly trance’ that so many of us do when we’re watching something.

 about feelings in what some coke-addled media graduate imagines to be baby talk“.

 Watching that stuff is like Chinese water torture for me.
 If we visit friends, and the TV is on, I have to stop myself from gnawing the sofa in frustration.
 Let me tell you: Justin from Mister Tumble is NOT “weirdly attractive”.
-He just looks attractive in comparison to those two monkeys from Big Cook, Little Cook.
+He just looks attractive in comparison to those two weirdos from Big Cook, Little Cook.
 And the day you find yourself eyeing up Mister Maker is when you, too, should turn off the television.
 For your own good.